 - Apps that pay to accomplish real-world tasks

 - Gambling/Gaming Apps

-- Apps that pay to do online activity
+- Apps that pay you to do online activities

 - Apps that pay for freelance work